 You can download apps that will help you manage your expenses while you’re away – scan your receipts and keep a log of everything you have spent on company business.
 You might also want to pack an empty envelope to put the paper copies in, just in case.
 Then, when you get back from your trip, you can just hand everything over to your accounts staff, or let your virtual assistant admin team sort out your travel accounts for you.

 We hope our virtual assistant business travel tips help you to make the most of your next business trip.
-If you’re short on time and would like to talk to us about our online personal assistant services, or if you need help with organising your business travel, feel free to call us on 0800 994 9016 or click here to request a free consultation.
+If you’re short on time and would like to talk to us about our online personal assistant services, or if you need help with organising your business travel, feel free to call us on 0800 994 9016 or or use our contact form in the menu above.